Iris Who? « Arthur Morris/BIRDS AS ART

 • The first is the most pleasing, more in focus, more in contrast, better saturation, and the flower is less spent.
 The yellow beard is so pretty against the complementary purple.
 I suspect you chose it to be first because you liked it best also. 😉

-• avatar taylor maxwell
+• taylor maxwell

 I like #1 best.
 Not sure how to express my choice other than the color works for me better in this one.